Why Is My Recently Spayed Dog Having Accidents Around the House?

 Why Is My Recently Spayed Dog Urinating More?

-If your dog was doing pretty well potty-training or if your dog was completely house-trained and then following a spay surgery, your dog suddenly starts having accidents around the house, this should raise a big red flag.
-Most likely, the dog is not misbehaving; most likely something physical may be going on.
-In such a case, try your best to not get frustrated; most likely your dog is in pain or has a physical ailment that requires veterinary intervention.
+If your dog was doing pretty well in potty-training or was completely house-trained has suddenly started having accidents around the house following a spay surgery, this should raise a big red flag.
+Most likely, the dog is not misbehaving; something physical may be going on.
+In such a case, try your best to not get frustrated.
+Your dog is likely in pain or has a physical ailment that requires veterinary intervention.
 The following are some possible scenarios to rule out before assuming your dog has suddenly forgotten potty-training or is urinating out of spite (which they never do, by the way!)

 Possible Causes of Accident